-The population in the Central Otago/Wanaka area is growing rapidly, and the numbers of women who are pregnant and having families in the area is increasing.
+The population in the Central Otago/Wanaka area has been growing rapidly, and the numbers of women who are pregnant and having families in the area has been increasing.
 The current configuration of primary maternity facilities has evolved through historical circumstances.
 The need to look at the maternity facilities of the whole Southern health district led to Southern DHB creating the Integrated Primary Maternity System of Care.

 This recognised the configuration of facilities in the Central Otago/Wanaka area needed to be addressed, along with the shortage of LMC midwives practising the in the area.

 We developed a strategy to allocate our resources in a more equitable way across the district.
 To better support LMC midwives across all our rural areas we paid them more (over and above the funding they receive from the Ministry of Health) and supported paid time off.

 We also established maternal and child hubs in Wanaka, Te Anau and Lumsden.

 With the growing population in Central Otago/Wanaka, we knew we needed to do more.
 The Central Lakes Locality Network was established to help advise on health needs for this part of the district.
 One of their first priorities is to advise on the best configuration of primary maternity facilities.